Problem: Heart Valve Stenosis

 Watch a video explaining a bicuspid valve(link opens in new window).

-Learn about the different types of stenosis:
+Learn about the different types of valve stenosis:

 Outlook for People with Valve Stenosis

 Most valve conditions are very treatable with medications and procedures or surgery.
-However, medical procedures and surgery have risks that should be discussed with your health care provider.
+However, medical procedures and surgery have risks that should be discussed with your health care professional.
 It’s important to weigh your options carefully because untreated heart valve problems can lead to serious, life-threatening conditions.

 Video: Bicuspid Aortic Valves and Mitral Valve Prolapse